naver/fixture-monkey/content/en/docs/v0.5/Release Notes/_index.md

 - Remove `defaultArbitraryContainerInfo`, `defaultArbitrayContainerSize` options, add `defaultArbitraryContainerInfoGenerator` option

 #### New Features
-- Add an `NOT_NULL` instance
+- Add an `NOT_NULL` instance.
   - `set("expression", NOT_NULL)` == `setNotNull("expression")`
-- Add more failed log for `set` when value type is different
+- Add more failed log for `set` when value type is different.
-  - Add parent property type in a log if exists
+  - Add parent property type in a log if exists.